yerzhantemirali/Insta_Info_Retr/README.md

 ## To do
-Soon I am planning to create a dataset with different account names and with what they are all about by scraping twitter and instagram to fine tune the local LLM I am using so that the descriptions will be more accurate.
+Soon I am planning to create a dataset with different account names and with what they are all about by scraping twitter and instagram to fine-tune the local LLM I am using so that the descriptions will be more accurate.

 ## Contacts
 If you have any questions about the project feel free to email me

 Gmail: yerzhantemirali@gmail.com